Security and Emergency Preparedness

 Halifax Port Authority Credentialing Office

-HPA’s credentialing office is responsible for issuing Port of Halifax Identification cards and processing applications for Marine Transportation Security Clearances (MTSC) as per Transport Canada’s Marine Transportation Security Regulations.
+HPA’s credentialing office is responsible for issuing Port of Halifax Identification cards and processing applications for MTSC as per Transport Canada’s Marine Transportation Security Regulations.

 Credentialing Office Location:

 2nd Floor, Film and Media Center